 Albion, MI (ALI)

-Serving residents of this college town for more than 125 years, the charming Italianate depot features decorative brickwork, bargeboard and delicate wrought-iron cresting along the roof.
+Serving residents of this college town for nearly a century and a half, the charming Italianate depot features decorative brickwork, bargeboard and delicate wrought-iron cresting along the roof.

 300 North Eaton Street